Good Reasons to Never Buy Real Fur

 Although cutting up pelts for use as ‘surrogate mums’ in wildlife sanctuaries sounds like a good idea, new advice by vets and sanctuaries is that due to fur rotting quickly and being difficult to clean, it’s best to just recycle old fur coats at textile banks, and and donate to wildlife sanctuaries instead.

-Fur coats are not really a good idea to help homeless people keep warm.
-This is because they are heavy to drag around, especially when wet.
-Instead, it’s better to donate innovative sleeping bags.
+Fur coats are not a good idea to help homeless people keep warm.
+They are heavy to drag around, especially if wet.
+Better to donate innovative sleeping bags.

 New Biodegradable Faux Fur Brands

-The future of fashion lies with new, eco-friendly textiles.
-There are now brands coming onto the market that are not just faux fur, but made from biodegradable materials:
+The future of faux fur lies in new eco-friendly textiles.
+There are now brands that are made from biodegradable alternatives to conventional faux fur coats.

-Note any fur coat has synthetic lining, so in theory would be laundered in a microfibre filter, to stop microplastics leaching out of washing machines, and into the sea.
-However, ‘fur coats’ of any kind would be dry-cleaned, so use an eco-friendly dry cleaner, that uses steam over PERC chemicals.
+Any coat has synthetic lining, so would be laundered in a microfibre filter, to stop microplastics leaching from machines into the sea.
+But ‘fur coats’ are dry-cleaned, so use an eco-friendly dry cleaner, that uses steam over PERC chemicals.

 - Bio-fluff is an eco-friendly alternative to fur that has just received over $2 million in seed funding to help produce it for the mass market.
 One designer already using it is Stella McCartney, who has never used fur in her designs.